 Well, that led to a long explanation of Guernsey’s place in the world.
 This is what I learned:

-- Guernsey is NOT in Great Britain, which is a geographic location: the large island north of here, comprising England, Scotland and Wales (but NOT Northern Ireland).
+Guernsey is NOT in Great Britain, which is a geographic location: the large island on the northern side of the Channel, comprising England, Scotland and Wales (but NOT Northern Ireland).

 So they get to use pounds rather than kilos.
 They produce their own money.
 It’s called pounds and pence just like the UK’s money, looks very similar to UK money, and is exchangeable one for one, so one Guernsey pound equals one UK pound.
 But it’s still a different currency, see?